bgawalt/the_slides/README.md

 the slide comes from, as well as a "slide X of Y" designation based on the sort-order of the filename of the slide within its collection.

-## TODO
+## TODO: Alt text

-In the order I'll do 'em:

-*  Deploy with a 4x daily CRON job
-*  Alt text: I'll have to come up with a tool to let me write descriptive text for all ~250 slides
+Alt text: I'll have to come up with a tool to let me write descriptive text for all ~450 slides.